 Type 2 diabetes

-Gestational diabetes develops during pregnancy.
-According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), women with gestational diabetes have a 35 to 60 percent chance of developing type 2 diabetes within 20 years.
+This form of diabetes develops during pregnancy.
+The CDC estimates between 2 and 10 percent of pregnancies in the United States are affected by gestational diabetes every year.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), women with gestational diabetes will have a greater chance of developing type 2 diabetes within 10 years.

 Prevalence and incidence

 According to the CDC, more than 100 million adults in the United States are living with diabetes or prediabetes.
 They note that in 2015, 30.3 million Americans, or close to 10 percent of the population, had diabetes.
 Of that amount, the ADA estimates 7.2 million didn’t know they had it.

 The CDC’s annual report shows that diabetes diagnoses for Americans age 18 and older are increasing, with new diagnoses occurring at about 1.5 million per year.
 Those numbers were equal for men and women.